Learning Guide & Articles

 Should You Use a Retirement Account to Invest in Real Estate Syndications?

-Many investors are surprised to learn they can use retirement accounts – SDIRAs, Roth IRAs, and Solo 401(k)s – to invest in syndications.
-But “can” and “should” are different questions.
+Many investors are surprised to learn they can use retirement accounts – such as self-directed IRAs, Roth IRAs, and Solo 401(k)s – to invest in real estate syndications.

 1031 Exchanges & Alternatives for Syndication Investors